jallanxjallan/onemanairforce/adaptation/synopsis/crash_site_discovery.md

 title: Crash Site Discovery
 date: 17 April 1977
 status: ok
+synopsis: Two farmers stumble across the crash site, and an Air Force team investigates but fails to find any gold.
 ---
 Two wiry men dressed in shabby clothes lead a squad of airmen and their officer, Lt.
 Sulaiman, through a forested hillside to the